 Systems Analysis

-After the solution was selected, verified, and confirmed with all stakeholders, the next step is preparing specifications for the implementation.
-So far, the analyst has been working with information that was detailed enough to outline the solution, to define its impacts, or to describe the main features to the potential software vendor, but the amount of information is not sufficient for the complete solution realization.
-There is no standard format for system analysis as describing different types of system changes requires using different techniques.
-As a result, a mix of textual descriptions, pictures, tables, models, or even code is typically used according to the target audience and the type of change.
+Once a solution has been selected, verified, and confirmed with all stakeholders, the next step is preparing specifications for implementation.
+Up to this point, the analyst has worked with information detailed enough to outline the solution, define its impacts, or describe main features to a potential software vendor—but this level of information is not sufficient for full implementation.
+There is no standard format for system analysis, as describing different types of system changes requires different techniques.
+Consequently, a mix of text descriptions, images, tables, models, or even code snippets is typically used depending on the target audience and the type of change.

 System Specification

-Although there still might be solutions that do not include any IT-related components, the current enterprises depend on IT to such an extent that most solutions do include some IT systems modifications.
-Systems analysis is hence becoming an essential part of most enterprise changes.
-Whatsmore, as the amount of tasks being processed by software grows, the complexity of enterprise systems grows too.
-To understand a new IT system, developers need to see the system from multiple views, each view requiring a different description approach.
-As a result, analysts must be able to describe a wide range of aspects of the system, such as usage scenarios, data structures, user interface, integrations with other systems, and so on.
-The way this information is presented to developers is highly dependent on the environment in which the analysis is performed.
+How this information is presented to developers depends heavily on the development environment.
 Some companies specify all changes in documents.
-Others store it in a database and generate the documents from it only if needed.
-And there are also agile teams that do not document the whole solution but produce only super lightweight documentation for the components which are about to be implemented.
-Regardless of the approach, there is always a need for some detailed specification of how the functions will be implemented in the actual system, usually called system or functional specification.
-Since its format varies a lot across the industry, the aim of this chapter is not to provide a template.
-It rather presents what is typically needed to describe the system from the implementation perspective and how to best structure the information.
+Others store information in a database and generate documents only when needed.
+There are also agile teams that do not document the entire solution upfront, producing only lightweight documentation for the components about to be built.
+Regardless of the approach, there is always a need for a detailed specification of how functions will work in the actual system, usually called a system specification or functional specification.
+Because its format varies widely across the industry, the goal of this chapter is not to provide a rigid template.
+Instead, it presents what is typically needed to describe a system from an implementation perspective and how best to structure that information.

 System Analysis in Agile

-There are several misunderstandings regarding agile and system specifications.
-Yes, agile teams do not create comprehensive specifications upfront as traditional waterfall projects do, but it is absolutely odd to think that developing software the agile way means only to elicit several user stories, sketch a couple of free-hand diagrams on the whiteboard and start coding.
-On agile projects, not all tiny details are known at the time the development starts, yet there are still areas which must be clarified before starting coding if the success of the project is important.
-The agile specification will certainly be more lightweight with more assumptions and gaps that will be ironed just in time, but the core pillars such as the main use cases and a basic overview of the system architecture are better to be clarified upfront to avoid rework and delays.
-This is why even agilists do preliminary analysis in the following areas:
+There are several misunderstandings regarding agile methodologies and system specifications.
+While agile teams do not create exhaustive specifications upfront like traditional waterfall projects do, it is a misconception to think that agile development means simply gathering a few user stories, sketching whiteboard diagrams, and jumping straight into coding.
+On agile projects, not every tiny detail is known when development begins, yet core areas must still be clarified to ensure project success.
+An agile specification will certainly be more lightweight, leaving room for assumptions and gaps to be ironed out just in time, but core pillars—such as main use cases and a basic architecture overview—should be clarified upfront to avoid rework and delays.
+This is why agilists still perform preliminary analysis in the following areas:

-1. Business requirements: Before starting implementing the system, it is essential to understand why the system is needed, what business goals it is expected to meet, and what is the scope of the system.
-This is no different from the traditional process, and the information is typically a part of the Business Requirements Document.
+1. Business requirements: Before building a system, it is essential to understand why it is needed, what business goals it must meet, and what its overall scope is.
+This is no different from traditional processes, and this information typically resides in the Business Requirements Document.

-2. High-level software requirements: Despite detailed requirements will be elicitated incrementally throughout the whole project, in the beginning the team usually needs to be at least able to answer what is the scope of the solution (sometimes also how long the effort will take and what it will cost, but we all know this is impossible).
-It is also better to clarify important business questions with stakeholders to ensure the solution is not based on wrong assumptions and that the most critical business risks are covered.
-For these reasons, it is a good practice to do some initial requirements elicitation before the development starts.
-The goal of this initial phase is to discover the main capabilities the system must have (for example use cases may be used).
-The team should also understand the main business entities and the relationships between them (domain model can be drawn for this purpose), and it is usually beneficial to sketch a user interface prototype to help users visualize the solution.
-The amount of work within this activity really depends on the situation: whether it is a complicated area, if the team has already worked in this business domain or if the team is familiar with the proposed technologies.
-The output of this activity is often covered by the Solution description, but for smaller solutions, it could be incorporated into the System specification.
+2. High-level software requirements: Even though detailed requirements are elicited incrementally throughout the project, the team initially needs to know the scope of the solution (and sometimes timelines and costs, though we know this can be incredibly difficult to lock down).
+It is also best to clarify critical business questions with stakeholders early on to ensure the solution is not built on wrong assumptions.
+For these reasons, conducting initial requirements elicitation before development starts is a good practice.
+The goal of this phase is to discover the main capabilities the system must have (for example, using use cases).
+The team should also understand core business entities and their relationships (domain models work well here), and sketching a user interface prototype often helps users visualize the solution.
+The volume of work required depends on the complexity of the area, the team's familiarity with the business domain, and the technologies used.
+The output is often covered by the Solution Description, though for smaller solutions, it can be integrated directly into the System Specification.

-3. Architecture outline: Software development is not just about coding system features requested by stakeholders.
-To estimate the effort, to solve the most critical technical decisions, or to organize the teams, the high-level architecture should be outlined in the beginning to provide a rough idea about the technologies, hardware, security, etc. Again, this could be included in Solution description and elaborated deeper in the System specification, or it could be covered entirely in the System specification.
+3. Architecture outline: Software development is more than just coding features requested by stakeholders.
+To estimate effort, resolve critical technical decisions, or organize teams, a high-level architecture should be outlined early on to provide a rough idea of technologies, hardware, and security.
+Again, this can be included in the Solution Description and detailed further in the System Specification, or covered entirely within the System Specification itself.

-To sum it up, the system specification, as we present it here, is not tight to any particular software development approach.
-It does not represent a rigid artifact aiming to provide all information upfront.
-The information included in it is important irrespective of the approach.
-What is pliable to the approach is just the amount of detail, in a sense, the more agile process, the less information is included before the development starts.
+To sum up, the system specification as presented here is not tied to any single software development approach.
+It does not represent a rigid artifact intended to lock down all information upfront.
+The information it contains is important regardless of the methodology.
+The only thing that changes with the approach is the level of detail: a more agile process simply means less information is documented before development starts.

 One Specification per System

-Implementing a solution could involve creating or modifying a single system.
-But it could also consist of multiple implementations, which means that multiple system specifications will be needed to describe the whole solution.
-As there is usually a dedicated team/vendor operating each system in the organization, it is convenient to create a separate specification for each system.
-This way, the team or the vendor gets only the information needed for the development of the particular system, yet still have the context provided by the overall solution outline.
+Implementing a solution might involve creating or modifying a single system, or it could require multiple implementations across different systems, meaning multiple system specifications will be needed.
+Since a dedicated team or vendor usually operates each individual system within an organization, it is practical to create a separate specification for each one.
+This way, a team or vendor receives only the information required to develop their specific system while still retaining the context provided by the overall solution outline.

 aa